seven baby products that are controversial

 Homeopathic Meds

-The issue: Homeopathic medications aren't tested by the FDA, and many studies where their efficacy is tested are poorly designed or otherwise dubious.
-Although some people swear by them, there have been problems, including fatalities (Hylands Teething Tablets are an example of that).
+The reality: Homeopathic medications aren't tested by the FDA, and many studies where their efficacy is tested are poorly designed or otherwise dubious.
+Although some people swear by them, there have been problems, including fatalities.
 Check out our post What’s the Deal Homeopathic Medicine for Babies? for more in-depth info.

 baby wearing snuza hero monitor